pverkind/nuwayri_d3/README.md

   - alignments: total number of alignments between book 1 and book 2
   - ch_match: total number of characters matched between book 1 and book 2

-To run the app: use a local server like atom-live-server in Atom, or Python's SimpleHTTPServer.
+To run the app: use a local server like atom-live-server in Atom, or Python's `http.server`.

 A start has been made to compartmentalize the code: